 Unfortunately, contrary to what many people believe and what's portrayed in popular media, it is virtually impossible to legally protect an idea.

 Patents are used to protect inventions, and copyrights protect artistic and creative expressions, but they do not provide protection for ideas.
 While having an idea is the first step towards both of these legal protections, the idea must be embodied in some way for the copyright or patent to be granted.
 If you have an idea, you will need to build on it until you've created something that is legally protectable.
 By themselves, ideas cannot be patented, which is why you need to turn your idea into an invention.

 Another common misconception is that you can get rich selling your idea to a company or an invention.
 Again, it simply isn't that easy.
 Almost everyone can come up with an idea, but few people can turn that idea into reality.
 If you've been able to develop your idea into an invention, you might assume you will need to build a prototype before applying for your patent.
 Fortunately, this isn't the case.
 As long as you can describe your invention in such a way that another person could use your description to build and use your invention, you can apply for a patent.

 If you need help with applying for IP patents, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.